michaelwheatman/NEATMinesweeper/README.md

 # NEATMinesweeper
-## Michael Wheatman, Brian Charous, David Pickart, and Oliver Heywood
+by Michael Wheatman, Brian Charous, David Pickart, and Oliver Heywood

 ## Evolutionary Computation and Artificial Life Final Project
-Minesweeper implementation for testing NEAT Algorithm
+Neural Network based Minesweeper player.

 ## Goal
-Our goal in this project is to create a neural netwo
+Our goal in this project is to create a neural network based minesweeper player.
+The player should be able to outperform a random player.
 ## Description of Evolutionary Algorithm
+We decided to use the NEAT algorithm.
+NEAT stands for Neuroevolution of Augmenting Topologies.
+The algorithm works by evolving artificial neural networks by evolving both the structure and weighting parameters of the network.
+The process of evolving the networks strikes a balance between finding individuals with the best fitness and maintaining diversity.
 ### Representation and Initialization
 We represent our evolved player as a neural network with 25 inputs and 25 outputs.
 The minesweeper board is a 5 x 5 grid, so each input and output of the neural network corresponds to a position on the board.
 The network accepts the current board state and returns a list of values for board positions.
 The player than clicks the unclicked cell with the highest value.
 ### Parameters